arsiboo/Dynamic-Nonlinear-Flow-Algorithm/README.md

 **Authors**: Arsineh Boodaghian Asl, Jayanth Raghothama, Adam Darwich, Sebastiaan Meijer

-This repository contains the code for the **dynamic nonlinear flow algorithm** described in our research work.
-The algorithm simulates hospital patient flows to identify the bottlenecks and overflow, ward behaviors, and analyze system performance.
+This repository contains the code for the **dynamic nonlinear flow algorithm** described in our research.
+The algorithm simulates hospital patient flows to identify bottlenecks, analyze ward behaviors, and evaluate system performance.

-If you use this algorithm in your research or publications, you are required to cite this work as follows:
+If you use this algorithm in your research or publications, you are **required to cite** this work as follows:

-If you use this algorithm, you are required to cite this work as follows:
-Boodaghian Asl, A., Raghothama, J., Darwich, A., & Meijer, S. (2025).
-A dynamic nonlinear flow algorithm to model patient flow. *Scientific Reports*.
-Under Review.
+> **Boodaghian Asl, A., Raghothama, J., Darwich, A., & Meijer, S. (2025).
+A dynamic nonlinear flow algorithm to model patient flow. _Scientific Reports_.
+Under Review.**

+---

 ## DOI
+(To be added shortly.)

+---

 ## License
+This project is licensed under the [MIT License](LICENSE).

+---

 ## Usage
 1. **Running the Algorithm**: